MaurilioSamuel/MaurilioSamuel/README.md

 - 🗿🍷 Hi, I’m @MaurilioSamuel
-- 🔱 I'm a novice developer BackEnd
+- 🔱 I'm a novice developer Mobile
-- ⏳ I’m currently learning Java
+- ⏳ I’m currently learning Kotlin
 - 👨‍💻 I try to collaborate on projects, in order to learn more.
 - 📫 How to reach me www.linkedin.com/in/maurílio-samuel-680171209